kepstin/replaygain-test-vectors/oggvorbis/README.md

   If no gain is applied, it will play back too quietly.

   track gain: 12 dB, track peak: 0.251189, album gain & peak not set.

+- `track.ogg`

+  File for testing the application's track mode setting.
+It should play at the reference level if the player is in track mode.
+It will play too quietly if the album gain is used, and too loud if no gain is applied.

+  track gain: -12 dB, track peak: 1.0, album gain: -24 dB, album peak: 1.0

+- `album.ogg`

+  File for testing the application's album mode setting.
+It should play at the reference level if the player is in album mode.
+It will play too quietly if the track gain is used, and too loud if no gain is applied.

+  track gain: -24 dB, track peak: 1.0, album gain: -12 dB, album peak: 1.0